joaopedrovilares/Artlink/README.md

 # Artlink
- Social Network for Artists | Made With Springboot connect to a MongoDB
+ Social Network for Artists | Made With Java Springboot and connected to a MongoDB